haihan-yu/math-for-macro/README.md

 # Mathematical Methods for Macroeconomics

 This repository contains teaching material for a week-long graduate course on mathematical methods for macroeconomics.

+## Instructor

-The material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/) for EC400 at the [London School of Economics & Political Science](https://www.lse.ac.uk).
+The material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for EC400 at the [London School of Economics & Political Science](https://www.lse.ac.uk).

 ## Course webpage

-The course is hosted at https://www.pascalmichaillat.org/t3.html.
+The course is hosted at https://pascalmichaillat.org/c3/.

 ## Course overview